 WiFi Internet Service is available as a courtesy for all leaders.
 The signal is available anywhere around the parade ground area.
 "Leaders Only!"
+Please request the password at the camp office.

 Leader's Roundtables

 Held twice during the week, at 8:00 PM on Monday night in "Lou's Lounge" and Thursday at 4:00 PM at the lake-front view in front of the director's cottage.
 This open forum is an opportunity for troop leaders and key staff to gather and answer questions, solve problems, and discuss concerns as well as sharing your suggestions and camping experiences.